November 30, 2015

 German Club features hands on experience with German culture and is open to all middle school students regardless of actual language enrollment.
 Some examples include celebrating Oktoberfest, New Years customs, German board games, and food preparation/tasting.
-German club runs October through May and will be held on either Tuesdays or Thursdays from 3:45-4:45.
+German club will start on September 30 and run through May.
+Meetings will be held on either Tuesdays or Thursdays from 3:45-4:45.
 Listen for announcements!

 TRI-BUILDING SPANISH CLUB